nimblefox/ACM-Research-Coding-Challenge-S22/README.md

 2. Preprocessing, Modelling, and Metrics (PMM)

 In Notebook 1 - EDA, I have done the following
-  a.
-Checking Summary Statistics
+  1. Checking Summary Statistics
-  b.
-Plotting frequency histogram
+  2. Plotting frequency histogram
-  c.
-Plotting a Correlation heatmap
+  3. Plotting a Correlation heatmap
-  d.
-Getting inferences from the above steps to decide preprocessing plan
+  4. Getting inferences from the above steps to decide preprocessing plan

 In Notebook 2 - PMM, I have done the following
   a.
 Dropping non relevant features